snagglebits/speed/wp-content/plugins/wp-math-captcha/readme.txt

 == Upgrade Notice ==

-= 1.0.9 =
+= 1.1.0 =
-Chinese translation, fixed errors for CF7 and multiple Math Cpatchas on one page support
+* New: Option to block spambots direct access to wp-comments-post.php
+* New: Basic CSS styling of Math Captcha fields